slf-dot-ch/snowmicropyn/docs/api_usersguide.rst

-The folder :file:`tools` contains a script to download and prepare both of these types of datasets, in this case from the RHOSSA campaign (follow the links therein for more information about this dataset).
+The folder :file:`tools` contains a script to download and prepare both of these types of datasets, in this case from the RHOSSA campaign (follow the links therein for more information about this dataset, and about the markers' naming conventions).

 Obviously if you are inherently interested in the grain shape then these methods have their limits - again, the provided example performs some test